 Applications for cannabis retail licenses are made to the Province with formal referral to the local government.
-The LCRB must not issue a retial license unless the local government provides a recommendation that the license be issued.
+The LCRB must not issue a retail license unless the local government provides a recommendation that the license be issued.

 Since the adoption of the Retail Cannabis Sales Policy, staff will now discuss the Policy with each applicant and provide the opportunity to revise the application per the Policy, prior to review.
-Complete applications will be presented in queue, or as they become complete in consideration of the new Policy.
+Complete applications will be presented in the queue, or as they become complete in consideration of the new Policy.